 Pet waste of all types can go into the Compost Cart, including dog, cat, rabbit, and gerbil.
 Kitty litter can go into the Compost Cart as long as it is a natural clay-based kitty litter.
 Check the packaging.
 If it doesn't say it is natural clay-based, it may include plastics and would have to go into the garbage.
 All pet waste, for sanitary reasons, must be wrapped in newspaper or placed in a brown paper bag or approved compostable bag.

 I already backyard compost.
 Why do I need a Compost Cart?

 Please continue to backyard compost!
 You can still participate in the program.
 Meat, bones, fish, dairy, oil, bread, fish, weeds, pizza boxes, and diseased plants are just a few examples of items that can go in the Compost Cart, but not in your backyard compost.
 You may also discover that the Compost Cart is more convenient when the cool weather and snow arrives.

 Compost may be purchased on-site during regular landfill hours for $20 /0.765 m3 /yard.
+Compost is available for purchase from May to November, check the homepage to ensure it is in stock.
 Note: Loading of finished compost into vehicles and trailers is available Monday to Friday.
 Saturdays you must load the compost yourself.
 We do not deliver finished compost.

 If you would like to purchase a smaller amount of finished compost, please bring your own container, burlap bag, or bucket for $3.75.
 Please note that you are also responsible for filling your own containers.